heywhy/ex_elasticlunr/README.md

 ## Storage

-Elasticlunr allows you to write your indexes to whatever storage provider you want, see available providers below:
+Elasticlunr allows you to write your indexes to whatever storage provider you want.
+You don't need to acess the `Elasticlunr.Storage` module directly, it is used by the `Elasticlunr.IndexManager`.
+See available providers below:

 * [Blackhole](https://github.com/heywhy/ex_elasticlunr/blob/master/lib/elasticlunr/storage/blackhole.ex)
 * [Disk](https://github.com/heywhy/ex_elasticlunr/blob/master/lib/elasticlunr/storage/disk.ex)